kosuri-indu/ExplainLikeIAmFive/README.md

 Creating Explain to Me Like I’m 5 taught us the importance of making information accessible and fun.
 We learned how to simplify complex topics, engage users of all ages, and enhance our skills in content creation and design.

-## What's next for Explain to me like I'm 5?
+## What's next for 'Explain like I'm 5'?

 We're excited about the future of Explain to Me Like I’m 5.
 Here’s what we have planned: